Hyperparticle/nodulus/README.md

 <br>
 ◉ Optimized for touch devices

 Made with [Unity3D](https://unity3d.com/ "Unity3D home") & [C#](https://docs.microsoft.com/en-us/dotnet/csharp/getting-started/introduction-to-the-csharp-language-and-the-net-framework "C# Getting Started").

+## Getting Started :traffic_light:

+This project requires [Unity3d](http://unity3d.com/) (2017.2.0+) to build and run.
+Clone this repository and open the root folder in Unity.

+For more detailed information, see the [GitHub Wiki](https://github.com/Hyperparticle/nodulus/wiki).

 ## Contributing :mega:

 Keep up to date with Nodulus's progress, discussion, and ideas in the game's Slack Channel.
 [Click here](http://nodulus.slack.hyperparticle.com/ "Nodulus Slack") to join.

 Have a cool idea for Nodulus and want to build it into the game?
 Found a bug or want to change the game's behavior?
-Just open a [GitHub issue](https://github.com/Hyperparticle/nodulus/issues) with your query.
+Just open a [GitHub Issue](https://github.com/Hyperparticle/nodulus/issues) with your query.

 ## Libraries and Resources Used :books: